soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 7-08 Agency Review Conference and HRA Administrative Appeal Process.* ::

 (a) Right to HRA Administrative Review.
-A shelter resident, LINC VI program participant, or LINC I or LINC III program participant may request an agency review conference and/or an HRA administrative hearing to seek review of any determinations or actions for which a right to review is provided under subdivision (b) of section 7-07 of this chapter.
+A shelter resident, LINC VI program participant, or LINC I or LINC III program participant may request an agency review conference and/or an HRA administrative hearing to seek review of any determinations or actions for which a right to review is provided under subdivision (b) of 68 RCNY § 7-07.

 (b) Agency Review Conference.